CetinGuven/hospital/README.md

-Hello, I used thinkphp(version 3.2.3) this project.There are 3 types of users in my project: user, administrator and doctor.
+Hello, I used thinkphp(version 3.2.3) this project.There are 3 types of users in my project: user, administrator and doctor..I checked all the codes with insomnia program.
+All are in working condition.